Redless/resurrectedreplayer/README.md

+# What is this?

+This is a Pokemon log-to-replay converter.
+I made it in 5 hours for a youtuber I like, BKC.
+I don't maintain it and I'm not proud of the style (it's spaghetti code) so if you're an employer reading this, understand that.

 # What I did

 Created a script to automate M Dragon vs Floppy.
 All the stuff that happens in that match (spikes, sleep, toxic, stat raising/lowering, sandstorm, leftovers, moves doing damage) is implemented in the script, so it was able to parse that log into a replay.